temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

 npm run cancelsubscription
 ```

-You should see in the command-line output: "Subscription finished for: ABC123."
+You should see in the command-line output: "Completed subscription-ABC123, Total Charged: 1200".

 To reinforce the idea of Signals, you will send another Signal to update the charge amount now.

-## Update the Charge Amount
+## Update the charge amount

 You'll send another Signal to update the charge amount.
 Similar to the canceling subscription section, bring in your boilerplate Client code and customer object into `update-chargeamt.ts`: